ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. To enable inbound connection to the web server installed on the frontend instance, you need to open the port where the web server is listening on.
 1. Navigate to **Security groups** in the **Network** section, then click on **vpc-pubpriv-frontend-sg**.
 1. First, add the **inbound** rules by clicking **Add**.
 They allow incoming HTTP requests and Ping (ICMP).
 See the table **Inbound rules** below for values.
-1. Next, add the **outbound** rule.
-The port of the backend depends on the software you are installing on the virtual server.
-This tutorial uses a web server listening on port 80.
-See the table **Outbound rules** below for values.
-1. Access the frontend instance again at `http://<floating-ip-address-of-the-frontend-vsi>` to view the welcome page of the web server.

    | Protocol | Source type| Source | Value    | Description |
    |------------|---------------|----------|-----------|------|